book/learning-C/SICP/exercises-1.1.md

 ## Exercise 1.6.

-Alyssa P. Hacker doesn't see why if needs to be provided as a special form. ``Why can't I just define it as an ordinary procedure in terms of cond?'' she asks.
+Alyssa P. Hacker doesn't see why if needs to be provided as a special form.
+"Why can't I just define it as an ordinary procedure in terms of cond?" she asks.
 Alyssa's friend Eva Lu Ator claims this can indeed be done, and she defines a new version of if:

     (define (new-if predicate then-clause else-clause)